MEGA (radio station): Broadcast

 In the radio station «MEGA», there are many authors of the shows.
 They correspond to the tastes of different audiences.
-Lovers of cinema invites Show «Kinovarka».
+Lovers of cinema are invited to listen to the show «Kinovarka».
 All the passions of youth can be learned from the show «Contacts».
-A conversation with interesting people from the world of show business in the «Interview On-Petersburg».
-Exposure «MEGA» well as music shows, such as «2 in 1», «ZvezdoChas», «ClubOutside», «Trance Formation», etc.
+Conversations with interesting people from the world of show business are broadcast in the show «Interview On-Petersburg».
+The station also broadcasts Exposure «MEGA» as well as music shows, such as «2 in 1», «ZvezdoChas», «ClubOutside», «Trance Formation», etc.

-As for the music filling the radio broadcast of «MEGA», is a prerequisite - electronic and dance music (CHR/Dance).
+As for the music filling the radio broadcast of «MEGA», electronic and dance music (CHR/Dance) is a prerequisite.
 To meet the demand of listeners, the station collaborates with artists and producers.
-The work of DJ-s - an indicator of the radio.
-More broadcasting time given to the DJ's mixes.
-The radio can be heard of DJs from the CIS countries and abroad.
+The work of DJs is an indicator of the radio.
+More broadcasting time is given to the DJ's mixes.
+The radio can be heard with DJs from the CIS countries and abroad.